Flashcards in Plant and Animal Responses, 5.5 Deck (135):

 Sacromere - smallest contractile unit arranged end to end, formed from protein filaments

-What did the thin filaments form?
+What do the thin filaments form?

 The light band